TumCucTom/AI-for-chess-in-3-dimensions/README.md

 - For a brief overview of what is in the report check [other](#other-).
 - **- CODE LOST - REBUILDING UNITY ENVIRONMENT**
 - **In the mean time, all c# code can be found in the report under "technical solution"**
 - This was my A-Level year long coursework (AQA NEA) scoring 75/75
+- [This video](https://drive.google.com/file/d/1fucjt-9S3sGcmlnqW9m6hUFV8rbZA8dw/view?usp=sharing) shows the opening stage for the most capable AI

 ## Game play videos
 Click the links below or find and extensive list of qr codes and links for gameplay, testing and AI.